lambdaclass/concrete/ROADMAP.md

       external-validation-gate trial from the cross-cutting checkpoint.
 The repo must pin a Concrete compiler/toolchain version and be validated by release CI so it does not silently rot as the language changes.
-    - **Ported compatibility examples after the workflow slab is stable:**
+    - **Ported compatibility examples after the daily workflow is stable:**
       `wc`/`cat`/`sha256sum`-style tools, QOI image decoder, base64 library, INI parser, tiny glob/regex matcher, arena allocator demo, MMIO-mock driver, or protocol codec.
 Annotate forcing surfaces: glob/regex must